Empsall History, Family Crest & Coats of Arms

 Early Origins of the Empsall family

 The surname Empsall was first found in the West Riding of Yorkshire at Embsay, with Eastby, a township, in the parish and union of Skipton, E. division of the wapentake of Staincliffe and Ewcross.
 "This place was distinguished for its priory, founded in 1120, for Augustine canons, by William de Meschines and his wife Cecilia de Romili, and which, after flourishing for about thirty years, was removed by their daughter Adeliza to Bolton: a chapel was continued long after its removal. "

 Early History of the Empsall family

-Another 167 words (12 lines of text) covering the years 163 and 1631 are included under the topic Early Empsall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Empsall research.
+Another 84 words (6 lines of text) covering the years 163 and 1631 are included under the topic Early Empsall History in all our PDF Extended History products and printed products wherever possible.

 Empsall Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Embsay, Empsall, Empsay, Empshall, Emsall, Empsall, Emsay, Empsale, Embsale, Emsale, Elmsall, Elmsay, Hemshall, Hempshall, Hempsale, Hempsall and many more.

 Early Notables of the Empsall family (pre 1700)